 You may not realize it, but you could be driving up the cost of living in your home.
-By practicing what these common household myths suggest, you are using more energy, not less.
-The good news is that you can easily adapt with these solutions.
+You could be driving up your energy cost by practicing these five common household myths about saving energy.

 Thinking of saving money on your heating bill by using a space heater?
 Think again.
 Space heaters use tons of energy and cost more than using a gas furnace.
 They can also be dangerous if used incorrectly.
 A better way to save money is by using a Wi-Fi Thermostat to keep your rooms cozy and comfortable, anytime, anywhere.